emote/tools/README.md

 ...
 $ cd myproj
 $ ls
-model   project.json  proxy   app
+project.json    app
 $

-emote creates a project directory than contain subdirectories for model, proxy, and app code.
+emote creates a project directory than contain a project.json file and a subdirectory for app code.

 Project specific settings are stored in project.json.
 This file is also used to identify the root of a project.
 If you are in a project subdirectory, and issue an emote command, if fins the root of the project by goping up the directory structure until project.json is found.